 Ragan Courtney has been writing poetry since his school days and had his first poem published when he was just fifteen.
-Since then, he has written, directed, and performed in numerous plays, musicals, and pageants.
+Since then, he has written, directed, and performed in numerous plays, musicals, and pageants, including the widely-performed Celebrate Life!.
 A graduate of Louisiana College and The Neighborhood Playhouse School of the Theatre, Ragan Courtney has the ability to turn faith and doubt into a pilgrimage through the words that make up his plays and his poems.
-Ragan lives in Houston with his wife, where he continues writing, directing, and consulting for theatrical productions.
+Ragan lives in Houston with his wife, the singer Cynthia Clawson, where he continues writing, directing, and consulting for theatrical productions.

 All of your poems in Holy Ghosts take an honest look at death and grief.
 What were you hoping to achieve with this collection?